-In this post, we will discuss the different residency permits available in Portugal, the benefits of moving to Portugal after Brexit, and some of the best places to live in the country.
+Let’s discuss the different residency permits available in Portugal, the benefits of moving to Portugal after Brexit, and some of the best places to live in the country.

-We’ll also provide information on how to get a Portuguese passport.
 So whether you’re just starting to think about moving to Portugal after Brexit, or you’re already in the process of doing so, this post has everything you need!

 Why move to Portugal after Brexit?

-If you’re moving to Portugal after Brexit then there’s a good chance that you already have family or friends in the country.
+If you’re moving to Portugal after Brexit then there’s a good chance you already have family or friends in the country.
 There are many benefits of moving to Portugal, including:

 - Excellent food.
 Portugal is known for its delicious seafood and wine.
 Pastel de nata, a Portuguese custard tart, is also world-famous and definitely worth a try.

 - Vibrant history and culture.
 Portugal is one of the oldest European countries and its culture is heavily influenced by both Africa and Europe.
 There are plenty of historical sights and cultural events to enjoy here.